Topzle Topzle

 13th 14th 15th 16th 17th 18th 19th

 Following the death of Lenin, Stalin initially ruled the Soviet Union as part of a troika alongside Grigory Zinoviev and Lev Kamenev.
 However, by April 1925, this arrangement broke down as Stalin consolidated power to become the country's absolute dictator.
-He also held the post of the Minister of Defence from 19 July 1941 to 3 March 1947 and chaired the State Defense Committee during World War II.
+He also held the post of the Minister of Defence from 19 July 1941 to 3 March 1947 and chair

 Himself

-After Stalin's death, Malenkov ruled as part of a troika alongside Lavrentiy Beria and Vyacheslav Molotov.
+After Joseph Stalin's death, Georgy Malenkov ruled the Soviet Union as part of a troika alongside Lavrentiy Beria and Vyacheslav Molotov.
 Despite initially succeeding Stalin in all his titles and positions, he was forced to relinquish most of them within a month by the Politburo.
-The troika would ultimately break down when Beria was arrested later that year.
-Shortly thereafter, he found himself locked in a power struggle against Nikita Khrushchev that led to his removal as Premier in 1955.
+The troika would ultimately break down when Beria was arrested later

 11 years, 37 days